open-telemetry/oteps/text/profiles/0000-profiles-data-model.md

 ### Relationships Diagram

 The following diagram shows the relationships between the messages.
 Relationships between messages are represented by either embedding one message in another (red arrows), or by referencing a message by index in a lookup table (blue arrows).
-More on that in [Relationships between messages](#relationships-between-messages) section below.
+More on that in [Relationships Between Messages](#relationships-between-messages) section below.

-In addition to that, relationship between `stacktraces`, `attribute_sets` and `links` is implicit and based on the order of references to these objects in corresponding reference lists within a `ProfileType` message.
-The relationship between these messages creates an ephemeral structure called "Sample".
-More on that in [Arrays of Integers vs Arrays of Structures](#arrays-of-integers-vs-arrays-of-structures) section below.
+In addition to that, relationship between `samples` and `locations` is further optimized for better performance.
+More on that in [Relationship Between Samples and Locations](#relationship-between-samples-and-locations) section below.

 ![diagram of data relationships](./images/otep0000/profiles-data-model.png)